College Overview

 CICS graduate programs in computer science rank:

-— U.S. News & World Report 2024
+— U.S. News & World Report 2025

-Our graduate programs consistently rank among the top 25 computer science graduate programs on CS Rankings, a metrics-based ranking system managed by CICS Professor Emery Berger.
+Our graduate programs also consistently rank among the top 25 computer science graduate programs on CS Rankings, a metrics-based ranking system managed by CICS Professor Emery Berger.

 The CICS undergraduate program in computer science ranks: